Dipeshpal/Machine-Learning-for-Vision-With-Tensorflow/README.md

 #### How to get started-
 **Just start reading following points, this links will redirect you to several pages and colab notebooks.
 By the end of followning points you will have lots of ideas.**

+**Note-** Must read all the links and their respected colab notebooks.

 1. [Exercise_1_House_Prices_Question (Getiing Started with Tensorflow)](https://github.com/Dipeshpal/Machine-Learning-for-Vision-With-Tensorflow/blob/master/Exercise_1_House_Prices_Question.md)

 2. [Beyond Hello World, A Computer Vision Example](https://github.com/Dipeshpal/Machine-Learning-for-Vision-With-Tensorflow/blob/master/Beyond%20Hello%20World%2C%20A%20Computer%20Vision%20Example.md)